 Instead of updating the MWD system at the University of New Hampshire, a new MWD system was purchased from Jean Lutz and installed on the NHDOT drill rig in late May.
-Preliminary testing then followed the MWD installation in Merrimack, NH, on June 2.
-Since then improvements have been made to improve the measurements.
+Preliminary testing then followed the MWD installation in Merrimack on June 2.
+Since then, improvements have been made to improve the measurements.

-During the summer initial MWD tests were performed in Dover, NH.
-After these first tests additional adjustments have been made to the studs near the rotation sensor.
-During early fall, MWD tests were also conducted near Orford, NH.
-In addition, during these recent tests, NHDOT personnel have been trained in the use of the equipment so that they can start collecting drilling data in the field on all projects drilled with the MWD equipped drill rig.
+During the Summer and Fall, initial MWD tests were performed in Dover, NH and Orford, NH.
+During these recent tests, NHDOT personnel has been trained in the use of the equipment so that they can start collecting drilling data in the field on all projects drilled with the MWD equipped drill rig.

 The results of these first tests are currently being analyzed in terms of drilling and compound parameters.
-The factors of highest interest in this data analysis include comparing the drilling data to Standard Penetration Test results and comparing the efficiency and effectiveness of the MWD in subsurface investigations.
-The effect of tool wear will also be investigated as more profiles are recorded.
+The factors of highest interest in this data analysis include comparing the drilling data to Standard Penetration Test results and compare the efficiency and effectiveness of the MWD in subsurface investigations.
+In addition, the effect of tool wear will also be investigated as more profiles are recorded.